Governor Henry Lippitt House: History

 The house was built in 1865 by Governor Henry Lippitt and was loosely based upon a design by Russell Warren.
 Lippitt descendants lived in the house until the 1970s.

 The house was listed on the National Register of Historic Places in 1972, and designated a National Historic Landmark in 1976.
 In 1981, the Lippitt family donated it to Preserve Rhode Island, which maintains the house as a Victorian period historic house museum.

-150th anniversary

 To commemorate the 150th anniversary of Lippitt House, the museum held a series of exhibits and events in 2015.
 The first of these was an outdoor exhibit of six brushed aluminum sculptures by artist Aaron Pexa.
 The sculptures, viewable on the front lawn of the mansion, were colorful silhouettes which represent domestic workers who worked for Henry Lippitt.